 Although many approximation methods have been introduced, simulating quantum systems in physics and chemistry still represents a significant challenge for classical computers.
 However, the unique features of quantum computers and the ability to natively manipulate quantum mechanical states creates the potential to efficiently solve important problems such as describing the electronic structure of molecules.
 Simulation of quantum systems will have broad applications including the design of new materials and catalysts, drug discovery, and the exploration of high-temperature superconductors.

 Optimization problems are ubiquitous across many industries including telecommunications, supply chain logistics, and financial services.
-Finding the optimal approach from a set of alternatives can overwhelm classical systems as the number of possible combinations drives up complexity.
+Finding the optimal approach from a set of alternatives can overwhelm classical computers as the number of possible combinations drives up complexity.
 Quantum computing can be used to address a wide range of these problems, for instance in the field of combinatorial optimization by accelerating linear programming algorithms and Monte Carlo methods.
-While future error-corrected quantum computers have provable speed-ups, near-term devices can be used to run heuristic algorithms which might already give an advantage.
+While future error-corrected quantum computers have provable speed-ups, near-term devices can be used to run heuristic algorithms which might already offer an advantage.

 Quantum Hardware Technologies

-Gate-based, superconducting qubits
+Gate-based superconducting qubits

 Superconducting qubits are built with superconducting electric circuits that operate at cryogenic temperature.
 Amazon Braket provides access to quantum hardware based on superconducting qubits from Rigetti.

-Gate-based, ion traps
+Gate-based ion traps

 Trapped ion quantum computers implement qubits using electronic states of charged atoms called Ions.
-The Ions are confined and suspended in free space using electromagnetic fields.
+The ions are confined and suspended in free space using electromagnetic fields.
 Amazon Braket provides access to ion trap quantum computers from IonQ.